AIBG-Vault/Serpent-Showdown/README.md

    cp players.json.example players.json
    ```

-   - Edit player IDs and names as needed
+   - Edit player IDs and names in the newly created `players.json` as needed

 2. Start the server: